Do you suspect that your partner is afraid of marriage? Are you at a loss for how to deal with it? This article is for you!

-One reason someone may be fearful of marriage is that they have had relationships that went sour.
-If a person has had one or more connections that ended badly, this may leave them feeling concerned about getting married.
+One reason someone may fear marriage is that they have had relationships that went sour.
+If a person has had one or more connections that ended badly, they may feel concerned about getting married.

 They might think that all of their relationships will be problematic or end.

-Another reason you should talk to your mate is, so they don’t feel like your fear is because of something that they did.
+Another reason you should talk to your mate is that they don’t feel like your fear is because of something they did.
 Your fears may leave your partner feeling like they did something wrong if you don’t explain it to them.

-If you are unsure about married people or at weddings, it may help if you spend time with them.
-You can eat dinner at your friend’s house or invite them over to yours.
+If you are unsure about married people or weddings, spending time with them may help.
+You can eat dinner at your friend’s house or invite them to yours.

-As you see how they interact with each other, it may give you an understanding of marriage and can help you work through some of the ideas you have about it in your head.
+Seeing how they interact with each other may give you an understanding of marriage and help you work through some of the ideas you have about it in your head.

 4. Think about what you want

 Additionally, you should picture your life in 10 years.
-If you want your partner to still be by your side, it may be worthwhile to work through your fear of marriage.
+If you want your partner to still be by your side, working through your fear of marriage may be worthwhile.
 Talk to them about what your goals are and determine if you can both get what you want.

 If you are nervous about getting married and feel like something more serious than that, you might want to get yourself checked out.

 There’s a chance that you may have a health condition or a mental health condition that needs to be treated, which is making you anxious and fearful.
 A doctor can run tests so that you will know for sure.